 NOTE: This ensures that only “similar” runs are compared.

-If baselineGuid is present, the result.baselineState property (§3.24.20) of every result object (§3.24) in the containing run object SHALL be computed with respect to the run specified by baselineGuid.
+If baselineGuid is present, the result.baselineState property (§3.24.20) of every result object (§3.24) in theRun SHALL be computed with respect to the run specified by baselineGuid.

 tool property